 Parenting, as wonderful as it is, can be exhausting.
 It can also be discouraging.
 We put so much time, effort, and energy into not only taking care of our kids, but also teaching and training them.
-Are there times when you ever wonder if parenting is worth it?!
+Are there ever times when you wonder if parenting is worth it?!

 One of my most popular workshops at conferences is Training Character Into Your Children.
 I often tell parents that before coming to the conference it seemed that my kids were at their worst.
-I was known to ask my husband:

 “How can I go and speak on training character into children, when OUR kids have none?!”

 There were also many times when I discouraged and called a dear friend.
 I remember saying to her (on more than one occasion!):

 It seems that the more consistent I am in having a Bible time with the kids, memorizing Scripture, and working on character training, the worse the kids get.
 I’m not sure that it’s doing any good, or that it’s worth the time and effort!

 Have you ever felt that way?
 Maybe you haven’t voiced it as I did, but you have thought it!

 Consider these 3 things when you are wonder if your parenting is worth it:

 1. Recognize where those thoughts are coming from.